Steve Cook's importance to the AFC Bournemouth backline continues to grow seven years after he first joined the club.

 The following season, Cook was loaned out again, this time to Eastbourne Borough, with the fellow south coast outfit keen to sign him.
 However, a deal failed to materialise and he subsequently spent time at Mansfield Town before arriving at Dean Court in 2011.

-In January 2012, Cook officially became a Bournemouth player, signing permanently on a three-and-a-half-year deal.
+In January 2012, Cook became a full-time Bournemouth player, signing permanently on a three-and-a-half-year deal.

 Ever since, the 25-year-old hasn’t looked back.
 In his first full season with the Cherries, Cook played 33 times in League One as Eddie Howe’s side finished second and scored in the all important 3-1 win against Carlisle to secure promotion.